PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The game of chess has served as a proving ground for artificial intelligence research for decades now.
 From Claude Shannon's foundational paper framing chess as a computational problem, to Deepmind's AlphaZero achieving extremely high strength through sheer self-play; chess has redefined the boundaries of algorithmic reasoning.
 Today, chess engines have far exceeded human capacity, with top engines like Stockfish and Leela Chess Zero estimated to operate at over 3500 Elo, approximately 800 Elo above the best humans to play chess.

-What started as theoretical curiosity, that if solved, would force us to create "mechanized thinking", has now transformed into a vast domain for algorithmic innovation.
-Shannon recognized early on that exhaustive search was not feasible a typical chess game lasting 40 moves, containing approximately $10^120$ possible position variations; a number that far exceeds the number of atoms in the observable universe @shannon_1950_programming[p.
+What started as theoretical curiosity, that, if solved, would to create "mechanized thinking" has now transformed into a vast domain for algorithmic innovation.
+Shannon recognized early on that exhaustive search was not feasible, as a typical chess game lasting 40 moves, contains approximately $10^120$ possible position variations; a number that far exceeds the number of atoms in the observable universe @shannon_1950_programming[p.
 4].
-This fundamental constraint, paired with the well-defined rules and success criteria, made chess an ideal playground for developing selective search methods, heuristic evaluation, and other fundamental techniques in modern AI.
+This fundamental constraint, paired with the well-defined rules and clear win criteria, made chess an ideal playground for developing selective search methods, heuristic evaluation, and other fundamental techniques in modern AI.

 = Foundations of Search
 The strength of a chess engine fundamentally depends on its ability to search through the game tree and identify a move that leads to the best position.
 This section reviews the mathematical and algorithmic foundations that underpin modern chess engines.

 == Minimax and Negamax Framework
 The game of chess, like any two-player, zero-sum game, can be represented as a game tree, where nodes represent legal board positions and edges represent legal moves.
-The foundation of searching for the best move is the determination of the minimax value, defined as the least upper bound on the score for the side to move, representing the true value of a position @marsland[p.
+The foundation of searching for the best move, is the calculation of the minimax value, defined as the least upper bound on the score for the side to move, that represents the true value of a position @marsland[p.
 3].
 This framework, first formalized in the 1950s, remains the foundational principle for search tree traversal in classical game AI, with universal consensus across modern implementations @marsland[p.3] @Brange[p.18] @parallel_chess_searching[p.24-p.26].

 === Minimax Formulation